anton7r/a7JS/README.md

 ## Version 5 (March 2020)

 Expected to release in March 2020.
-Including better frontend performance and some changes that we can't change on version 4.
+Including better frontend performance and some changes that we can't change anymore on version 4.

-Possibly even renaming A7JS to something different which would be easier to remember

 ## Version 4 (December 2019)